wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-7.md

 (Ace)
 ```

-Draw one card, that player goes first each round and play proceeds to the right.
+Draw one card, that player goes first each round, play proceeds to the right.

 ### For online play